bmtreuherz/ARTourServer/Readme.md

 ```
 node app.js
 ```
-or
+or using nodemon
 ```
 nodemon app.js
 ```

-I also recomment using ngrok to provide a tunnel to your localhost which will be necessary for the mobile applications to use the server (unless we decide to deploy elsewhere).
-The server is configure to run on port 8080 so run:
+I also recommend using ngrok to provide a tunnel to your localhost as this will be helpful in allowing the mobile clients to reach the server.
+The server is configure to run on port 8080 so to open a tunnel run:

 ```
 ngrok http 8080
 ```

 This will open a tunnel to localhost:8080 and a public url will be shown.
-This can be used to hit the server from other machines.
+This url can be used to hit the server from other machines.